 Gibbston's Valley of Vines

 The Kawarau River that winds its way through Gibbston and marks an ancient Maori route between Cromwell and Queenstown.
 In the early 1980s the first grapevines were planted at Gibbston Valley winery and today valley is full of medal winning vineyards.
 A quick 10-minute drive from Arrowtown, or 25-minutes from Queenstown, Gibbston offers food and wine lovers delicious al fresco dining options.
-Or pack a picnic and follow in the footsteps of the intrepid Maori and European explorers along the Kawarau River on the Queenstown Trail.
+Or pack a lunch and follow in the footsteps of the intrepid Maori and European explorers along the Kawarau River on the Queenstown Trail.

 Once a booming gold mining town, Arrowtown is now a beautifully preserved piece of New Zealand’s pioneering history a picturesque 20-minute drive from Queenstown.
-Sitting on the edge of the Arrow River, this busy little town offers a wide choice of al fresco dining options.
+Sitting on the edge of the Arrow River, this busy little town offers a wide choice of fantastic al fresco dining options.
 You can bring a picnic or choose some bakery treats or a takeaway meal to enjoy by the river.